sxoxgxi/PowerShell-Scripts/README.md

 ### Rename
 `Rename` is a simple function that renames a file to your choice of name.
 It takes two arguments: the file to be renamed and the new name of the file.

+### Count
+`Count` is a function that allows you to count the number of files in the active directory.

 ### RandomFile
 RandomFile serves a random file from the working directory.
 This function is particularly useful when you want to take a break from work and do something random.
 When run, it selects a random file from the current directory and prompts you to either open the file or return the name of the file.